djlouie/Linear-Regression-Visualization/README.md

 ![](https://github.com/djlouie/Linear-Regression-Visualization/blob/main/animations/3D_Linear_Reg.gif)

 ---
-Special shoutout to Josh Starmer and his book *The StatQuest Illustrated Guide To Machine Learning* which helped me learn these concepts which I created visualizations for!
+Special shoutout to Josh Starmer PhD and his book *The StatQuest Illustrated Guide To Machine Learning* which helped me learn these concepts which I created visualizations for!
 It is a great read and I definitely recommend it.

 If you end up using these visualizations elsewhere, it would be great if you could credit this github or me.
 I hope you enjoyed the visualization 😄